7 Benefits of Wearing Linen Clothing

 Linen is very breathable, allows air to move around freely and thus, releases moisture very fast.
-That’s not to say it is anti-allergic — it will not remove your allergies altogether, but linen is definitely a safe choice for anyone experiencing some type of discomfort.
+That’s not to say it is anti-allergic — it will not remove your allergies altogether, but linen clothes and sheets are definitely a safe choice for anyone experiencing some type of discomfort - such as night sweats.

 Suitable for every season

 OK, we know what you think — how can the same fabric keep you both cool and warm?
-Well, that’s just one of the magical qualities linen has.
-It’s obvious that linen clothing is perfect for summer: it is lightweight, breathable, moisture-wicking… But people are increasingly choosing linen garments for spring, autumn, and even winter.
+Well, that’s just one of the magical benefits of wearing linen.

-Flax plant is very resilient, can grow in poor soil, and requires very little water.
-What’s more, every single part of the flax plant is then used in making all types of products, from linen clothing to varnishes.
+The flax plants are very resilient, can grow in poor soil, and requires very little water.
+What’s more, every single part of the flax plants is then used in making all types of products, from linen clothing to varnishes.

 Linen fabric is also recyclable and biodegradable, meaning you won’t be adding to the growing piles of textile waste all over the world.
 At MagicLinen, we are aiming to become zero waste and use fabric scraps to make fabric samples, coasters, and other items.

 All in all, wearing linen clothing is a sustainable choice!